 - 34.1.
+General duties and powers.
 The Retirement Board shall be the trustees of the assets of the Retirement Plan.
 The Retirement Board shall have the power to contract for (1) investment advice, (2) safekeeping of securities, (3) handling of investments, (4) clearing of transactions, and (5) such other services it deems necessary for the proper and efficient handling of the monies and investments of the Retirement Plan.
-It shall have the power to register or re-register the investments of the Retirement Plan in the name of the Retirement Board as trustees of the Retirement Plan or in the name of its nominee.
-The Retirement Board shall develop, adopt, implement and maintain a statement of investment goals and guidelines spelling out clear investment parameters and policies for the fund consistent with their fiduciary duties as trustees of the plan.
-It shall have the power to invest and reinvest the monies of the Retirement Plan, purchase investments, hold, sell, assign, transfer and dispose of any of the securities and investments of the Retirement Plan subject to the following limitations: - (a) Bonds or other evidences of indebtedness of the United States of America or any of its agencies or instrumentalities when such obligations are guaranteed as to principal and interest by the United States of America or by any agency or instrumentality thereof. - (b) General obligation bonds, revenue bonds, improvement district bonds, or other evidences of indebtedness of any state of the United States, or any of the counties or incorporated cities, towns, or duly organized school districts in the State of Arizona which are not in default as to principal and interest. - (c) Investment grade corporate bonds, debentures, notes and other evidences of indebtedness issues [issued], assumed, or guaranteed by any solvent institution created or existing under the laws of the United States or of any state, district or territory thereof, which are not in default as to principal or interest.
+It shall have the power to register or reregister the investments of the Retirement Plan in the name of the Retirement Board as trustees of the Retirement Plan or in the name of its nominee. - 34.2.
+Prudent investor rule.
+The Retirement Board has a duty to invest and manage the assets of the Retirement Plan solely in the interests of the members and beneficiaries of the Retirement Plan, in the manner set forth in this Section 34.2. - (a) The Retirement Board shall invest and manage trust assets as a prudent investor would, by considering the purposes, terms, distribution requirements, and other circumstances of the Retirement Plan.
+In satisfying this standard, the Retirement Board shall exercise reasonable care, skill, and caution.